Fuquay-Varina, North Carolina: Government

 Fuquay-Varina is governed by a council-manager form of government.
-The current mayor is Blake Massengill while the town manager is Adam Mitchell.
+The current mayor is William "Bill" Harris while the town manager is Adam Mitchell.
 The Town Board serves as the main legislative body, whose members, called commissioners, are all elected at-large for staggered four-year terms, with one member serving as mayor pro ten for a two-year term.
 The mayor is elected at-large for a two-year term, and serves as chairman of the board.
 The mayor and commissioners are elected on a nonpartisan basis.

 Education

-The town is served by seven public schools, administered by the Wake County Public School System.
-Public schools include Ballentine Elementary School, Fuquay-Varina Elementary School, Lincoln Heights Elementary School, Herbert Akins Road Elementary, Fuquay-Varina Middle School, Fuquay-Varina High School, and South Lakes Elementary School.
-Southern Wake Academy, a publicly funded charter school serving grades 6 through 12, is also located in Fuquay-Varina.
+The town is served by eight public schools, administered by the Wake County Public School System.
+Public schools include Ballentine Elementary School, Fuquay-Varina Elementary School, Lincoln Heights Elementary School, Herbert Akins Road Elementary, Fuquay-Varina Middle School, Fuquay-Varina High School, Willow Spring High School, South Lakes Elementary School, and the upcoming Hilltop Needmore Elementary School.
+There are multiple charter schools located in Fuquay-Varina, including Southern Wake Academy, a publicly funded charter school serving grades 6 through 12, is also located in Fuquay-Varina.
 Hilltop Christian School is a private school located in the town.

 The area is served by Wake Technical Community College, located between Fuquay-Varina and Raleigh.
 The enrollment was approximately 64,000 as of 2024.